pulsar-edit/pulsar/packages/tree-view/README.md

 - **Survives workspace restoration**: The tree view is closeable via the X button, but protected from accidental destruction during project switching.
 - **Bug fixes**: Fixed expansion state serialization, drag-and-drop URI handling, copy dialog crash, move entry error handling, continuous selection, and split pane `ItemRegistry` error.
 - **Project list integration**: When the [project-list](https://github.com/asiloisad/pulsar-project-list) package is installed, the empty project view shows a "List projects" button.
-- **Recent list integration**: When the [recent-list](https://github.com/asiloisad/pulsar-recent-list) package is installed, the "Reopen a project" button opens the recent projects list instead of the built-in dialog.
+- **Recent list integration**: When a `recent-list` service provider is installed, the empty project view shows a "Reopen a project" button.
 - **Lightweight dependencies**: Removed `underscore-plus` and `fs-plus` in favor of native Node.js APIs.
 - **Special roots service**: Provides a `tree-view-roots` service that lets external packages inject virtual root sections into the tree view.
 Used by [tree-view-favourites](https://github.com/asiloisad/pulsar-tree-view-favourites) to add favourite sections.